-If you want to compete online, you’re going to want to invest in a gaming keyboard.
-They offer a range of benefits that can be used to highlight specific games’ control schemes, including more reactive key switches, programmable macro keys, and mappable RGB lighting.
-Advances in wireless technology also mean that you no longer have to be tied to your desk to take advantage of them.
+If you’re a serious PC player hoping to compete against the best online, you’ll want to invest in a gaming keyboard.
+They offer a slew of benefits that can be used to highlight specific game’s control schemes, including programmable macro keys, reactive key switches and snazzy RGB lighting.
+Recent advances in wireless models also mean you aren’t always tied to your desk either.

 Choosing the best keyboard for you can be a tricky task, with every company under the sun offering a variety of products at radically different price points and for various types of player.

 Trusted Reviews is here to help, we’ve created an in-depth buying guide to explain the differences between each type of model.
 We’ve also tested all the latest keyboards to offer a comprehensive list of the best currently available in each category.

 The best gaming keyboard we’ve reviewed so far is the Vulcan 100 Aimo.
 If you’re willing to invest in a premium model, this board offers an excellent gaming experience with a beautiful skeletal design.
 If you’re on a tighter budget, then the Logitech G213 Prodigy is spectacular value for money, and a great all-round gaming keyboard.

 Every keyboard we test is used for at least a week.
 During that time we’ll check it for ease of use and put it through it through its paces playing a variety of different genres.
 These include MOBAs, FPS, strategy and ARPG titles.
 We’ll also check its software to see how easy it is to customise and setup.

 - Slick mechanical action

 If you’re serious about gaming and money is plentiful, then we’d recommend the Vulcan 100 Aimo in a heartbeat.
 You may wish to consider the Vulcan 120 of course, which also comes with wrist support.
 The keys are tall enough to necessitate some kind of support, although any kind of wrist pad you happen to have lying around should work fine.